“Busted, down on Bourbon Street,

 As the 1970 Rolling Stone article explained, “New Orleans police seem to fear that their good town will become the next Haight-Ashbury, and maybe they feel that way with some reason.
 The fact is, New Orleans is starting to burst out.
 Head shops and boutiques are springing up all over, and there’s a lot of long hair walking the streets.”

 After posting bail money, the Dead were almost out of funds.
-They added an extra show in New Orleans and persuaded Fleetwood Mac to stay for another show as well.
-At the gig, a bucket was passed around the audience to collect some additional cash.
+They added an extra show in New Orleans and persuaded Fleetwood Mac to stay for the additional performance as well.
+At the gig, a bucket was passed around the audience to collect some additional cash for legal expenses.
 Most of the charges from the New Orleans bust were eventually dropped, but the incident went on to make a lasting impact on Grateful Dead lore.

 [via Rolling Stone, 1970]